24900271/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+## EXP-03 Correlation and regression for data analysis
+## DATE: 19-10-2024
 # Aim :

 To analyse given data using coeffificient of correlation and regression line